ExecutionLLC/gen-bs/README.md

 WebServer consists of:

 - controllers, the topmost level.
-This layer is parsing and producing JSON from the actual data.
+This layer is parsing and producing JSON from the actual data which is got from the underlying logic.
 - services.
 This is where business logic lives.
 The services form the actual data.
 Also access rights are checked here.
+The services should know nothing about the outer world.
 - models, which are the data access layer abstraction.
 Models do actual requests for accessing data sources, such as DB or application service.
+- utils, where helper methods are placed, such as snake-to-camel case conversion utility.
+- startup contains scripts executing at service start, such as database creation, AS data retrieval, etc.

 # Installation